1. Signature Support

 },

-/ Enveloped signature object /
+/ Embedded signature object /

--1: {
+simple(99): {

 / Signature algorithm = ESP256 /